magnusjt/sudoku/README.md

 - Find out if the sudoku has a unique solution
 - Require a certain technique
 - Choose difficulty (adds techniques into different difficulty buckets, and requires them for solutions randomly based on difficulty)
+- Re-analyze boards when added more solvers etc.

 Optimize solvers:
 - Don't generate rows/cols each time.
 Can be precalculated. (didn't actually do much)